adaltas/node-masson/core/iptables.coffee.md

         rules: log_rules
         # if: action is 'start'
       , (err, configured) ->
-        return next err, ctx.PASS if err or not configured ctx.service
+        return next err, false if err or not configured ctx.service
           srv_name: 'restart'
-        , (err) ->
-        next err, ctx.OK
+        , next

 ## Rules